-When reconstituted with compatible IV solutions not containing an antimicrobial preservative (e.g., Sterile Water for Injection), refrigerate and use within 24 hours.
+Single-Dose Use: When reconstituted with compatible I.V. solutions not containing an antimicrobial preservative (e.g., sterile water for injection), refrigerate and use within 24 hours.
 Discard unused portion.

-When reconstituted with bacteriostatic Water for Injection, use within 5 days.
+Multi-Dose Use: (NOT FOR USE IN NEWBORNS.)
+When reconstituted with bacteriostatic water for injection, use within 5 days.
 The reconstituted solution may be stored at room temperature or refrigerated.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.

 Risk of Medication Errors: Accidental administration of neuromuscular blocking agents may be fatal.
 Store Vecuronium bromide for injection with the cap and ferrule intact and in a manner that minimizes the possibility of selecting the wrong product.

 How is Vecuronium Supplied